 OnePlus Buds vs. OnePlus Buds Z

 The OnePlus Buds Z are more affordable than the OnePlus Buds, making them the smarter option for budget shoppers.
 The Buds Z seal to the ear, which means they block out background noise much more effectively than the pricier OnePlus Buds.
-This design makes it easier for you to perceive loud bass notes, and vocal detail.
+This design makes it easier for you to perceive loud bass notes and vocal detail.
 OnePlus made the Buds Z more durable than the standard Buds, because the Buds Z boast an IP55 rating.

-The OnePlus Buds may still be a fine option if you want to keep an ear on your surroundings at all time.
+The OnePlus Buds may still be a fine option if you want to keep an ear on your surroundings at all times.
 This is paramount for anyone who lives in a busy area and likes to listen to music while walking about.
 The original OnePlus Buds charging case also supports wireless charging, which the Buds Z case lacks.